East Grinstead Camera Club Competition Rules

 There will be separate competitions for prints and PDIs.
 In each competition there will be two set subjects and each entrant MUST SUBMIT 2 ENTRIES FOR EACH SUBJECT (four entries in all) to be eligible for entry.
 The judge will award points out of 20 for each entry and an entrant’s total will be the sum of his/her four scores.
 The winner will be the entrant with the highest total but in the event of a tie the winner will be the one with the largest number of entries with 20 points, then 19 points, etc.

 13. PRINT AND PDI PANEL COMPETITION

-Each entry shall consist of a panel of six individual prints or six PDIs (colour or monochrome) illustrating a theme of the entrant’s choice and titled accordingly.
+Each entry shall consist of a panel of between three to six individual prints or between three to six PDIs (colour or monochrome) illustrating a theme of the entrant’s choice and titled accordingly.
 Prints and PDIs will not be marked individually but the panel considered by the judge, as a whole entity, and only the panel title will be read out.

-Prints will be displayed in two rows.
-If they are to be displayed in a specific order, then they must be accompanied by a hanging plan or numbered accordingly, the top row being 1 to 3 and the bottom row 4 to 6.
+Prints will be displayed in two rows if the panel consists of more than three images.
+Panels of between four and six images should be accompanied by a hanging plan and numbered accordingly.
 Due to the large number of prints that may be entered in this competition, print entries are to be delivered on the night but competition entry forms (obtained from the Print Competition Secretary) are to be submitted at least one week prior to the date of the competition.

 Points will not be awarded and only a winner, second and third will be chosen.
 If an entrant is submitting panels in both the print and PDI competitions the themes for the two competitions must be different.
 For example two nature panels are permitted, but they must be different subjects/animals e.g. Lions and Zebras.